 Once you’ve chosen a course and started studying, edX’s learning platform is well-put-together, but there’s a fair bit to get your head around.
 You certainly feel like you’re in a proper, formal learning environment, rather than a casual setting.
-(If “casual” appeals to you more, you might want to take a look at SkillShare, which we described as the “Netflix of Learning.”)

 Similarly, while some courses are quite reliant on video content, others are more text-heavy, with links out to further reading.
 Ultimately, the end result is that some courses are easier to navigate than others.

 When you’re studying a course, you’re encouraged to follow things in order, module by module.
 This makes sense, both for obvious reasons, and because it gradually exposes you to all the different course features – and in some cases there are many of them.
-These include discussion boards (where you introduce yourself and carry out group tasks), video modules and graded quizzes.
+These include discussion forums (where you introduce yourself and carry out group tasks), video modules and graded quizzes.

 The video player is similar to that provided by other online course providers.
 You can turn on subtitles, read transcripts, and opt to play content at a faster speed.
 You can also download video content to watch offline.
-Finally, there’s edX app so you can study on the go on both iOS and Android.
+Finally, there’s an edX app so you can study on the go on both iOS and Android.